 TAB - to move forward through the available modules and

-SHITF + TAB to move backwards.
+SHIFT + TAB to move backwards.

 F5 - to refresh the dashboard.